-7.4 Summary of Forecasts
+7.4.
+Summary of Forecasts

-As shown in Table 7.9, growth is anticipated for all the IASP activity indicators through the 20-year planning horizon.
+As shown in Table 7.13, growth is anticipated statewide for all the IASP activity indicators through the 20year planning horizon.
 All the forecasts presented in this chapter are considered unconstrained with the assumption that the projected demand is supported by increasing in population and investment in the aviation industry.

-Table 7.9.
-Forecast Summary
+Table 7.13.
+IASP Forecast Summary